maximilianou/docker15_react_redux_onefile/README.md

 ---

-Trying to simplify One File Explanation of React Redux, in the minimal example possible i have seen.
+####Trying to simplify One File Explanation of React Redux.
+Witn the minimal example possible i have seen.

 ( This could help in a realtime interview, cut an paste, and do the react redux exercise, showing that you manage the concepts, fast, clear.. or not so.
-Changing this code, adding inputs in the form, or another form, "connecting it with the redux store" and changing the view, or adding more views "connecting it with the redux store", and making more actions, will help you show faster your understanding or react redux.
+Changing this code, adding inputs in the form, or adding another form, "connecting it with the redux store" and changing the view, or adding another views "connecting it with the redux store", and making more actions, will help you show faster your understanding or react redux.
-And you can show how to make more redux stores.
+And you can show how to make many differents redux stores, for a partition of your busness data layer in the view.
 - Later you talk about Hierarchy of the filesystem ('like unix man hier') when you have many business logic accions. )

 ---